Kirby: Right Back at Ya!: Other

 On May 6, 2010, the first season was released on DVD in Taiwan.

 Three episodes from the anime ("Kirby Comes to Cappy Town", "Crusade for the Blade", and "Waddle While You Work") were included in the 2012 video game compilation Kirby's Dream Collection.

-The complete anime was released on Blu-ray in Japan on March 14, 2023.

 Reception

 David Sanchez from GameZone found the anime "awesome" and specifically praised Escargoon, whom he called "one of the best contributions to the Kirby franchise thanks to his dimwitted attitude and obvious stupidity" and suggested should be in the fourth Super Smash Bros. game.
 However, Common Sense Media described the English dub as "a stab at educational value, but really all about fighting monsters", Christina Carpenter from THEM Anime described the anime as "more pandering kiddy fluff from the Fox Box".
 Bamboo Dong of Anime News Network cited Kirby: Right Back at Ya! as one of several examples of anime that "exist only to be made fun of" and stated that "the anime really isn't that good at all" and would only be enjoyed by loyal Kirby fans.